suvayanghosh/Password-Cracking-with-JTR-NetworkWalks-Tools/README.md

 ## 📖 Backstory

 Week 3 handed over three separate locked PDFs and the same brief, three times over: extract the hash, crack the password, capture the flag inside.
-And to make sure the lesson actually landed, I had to do all three twice — once with a proper installed toolchain, once with nothing but a browser tab.
+And to make sure the lesson actually landed, I had to do all three twice - once with a proper installed toolchain, once with nothing but a browser tab.

-**Module 1** goes the traditional route — John the Ripper, driven through the Johnny GUI, hash pulled out with a third-party web extractor first. **Module 2** does the exact same three files using NetworkWalks' own in-browser Hash Calculator and Password Cracker, zero installation required.
+**Module 1** goes the traditional route - John the Ripper, driven through the Johnny GUI and the hash pulled out with a third-party web extractor first. **Module 2** does the exact same three files using NetworkWalks' own in-browser Hash Calculator and Password Cracker; zero installation was required.
 Two of the three passwords fell instantly either way.
 The third one had opinions about that, and made the browser tool work for it.

-Every screenshot below is from my own run, mapped file by file, tool by tool.

 ---

 ## 🎯 What I Set Out to Do

 - Extract the crackable `$pdf$...` hash from three separate locked PDFs and recover each password using **John the Ripper**, driven through the **Johnny GUI**.
-- Repeat the same three recoveries using **NetworkWalks' Hash Calculator** and **Password Cracker** — browser-based, zero installation.
+- Repeat the same three recoveries using **NetworkWalks' Hash Calculator** and **Password Cracker** which was browser-based, zero installation.
 - Capture the flag hidden inside each unlocked PDF as proof of a successful crack.
 - Actually notice when a wordlist isn't cutting it, instead of just declaring defeat at "Access Denied."